anzetv/anzetv/README.md

 	- Blockchains
 	- Quantum Computing
 	- Artificial Intelligence.
-- 📫 You can reach me at tyleranzelone AT gmail.com (for official inquiries), or check out my [website to learn more about me](https://www.tyleranzelone.com).
+-  You can reach me at tyleranzelone AT gmail.com (for official inquiries), or check out my [website for more about me](https://www.tyleranzelone.com).